commontoolsinc/tutorials/state_advanced.md

 ---
 # Modifying State

-## TODO
-* Modify existing state
-  * user input button rolling dice
-  * DONE text input changing name
-* more complex state types (object)
-  * make stats an objects
-* How to derive from two state inputs
-* How to read a value

 ## Introduction

 In the last section, we learned how to create state via `Cell`s and also